StackVista/stackstate-docs/setup/security/rbac/role_based_access_control.md

 Here are some examples of what you can do with RBAC:

-* Allow one user to have access to the Applications layer, and another one to have access to the Databases layer.
+* Allow one user to have access to the development cluster only, another one to both the production and development cluster and a third can access the development cluster and only 1 namespace in the production cluster.
-* Allow a group of users to access Analytics in StackState.
-* Create a group for users with access to specific elements of the topology.
+* Designate a small group of users as StackState administrators to setup and configure StackState, while giving all developers a troubleshooter role with limited configuration capability but access to view all topology, metrics, logs and events.

 ## What is a role in StackState?